 New toys and treats are excellent ways to distract your pup from the stress or excitement of all the changes that are occurring at this time of year.
 Think about what games your dog loves to play, or try buying a brand new type of toy to get their mind active!
 They’ll appreciate getting a Christmas gift as much as everyone else does!

 Be Aware Of Opening Doors

 Sometimes it’s hard to be aware of everything going on, but the safety of your dog should be a priority!
 With people arriving and leaving throughout the day, doors and gates swing back and forth, giving your pup the chance to run out.

 Make sure you know where the exits may be and just tell your guests to watch out for your dog when opening doors.
 You don’t want your dog to go missing!

-How To Keep Your Dog Happy At Christmas: Speak To Guests Or Hosts Beforehand
+Speak To Your Guests Or Hosts Beforehand

 Whether you’re hosting a party of guests or going to someone else’s house with your furry friend by your side, you should have a little chat with other people around.

 Just warn them that your pup might get overwhelmed by loud noises, and ask them not to feed your dog foods that will harm them.
 It might be a little awkward, but they simply may not be aware of the risks involved with the other points we’ve listed above.